sangtvo/Seattle-PD-Funding-Eligibility/README.md

 # Project 01: Seattle PD Funding Eligibility
 > The analysis aims to gain insight about the logs of emergency 911 calls from the Seattle Police Department reported on March 26, 2016 - March 28, 2016.
-In addition, the study discusses whether the department will be eligible for additional funding if the minimum standard of 2.5 officers onsite per incident is met.
+In addition, the study discusses whether the department will be eligible for additional funding if the minimum standard of 2.5 officers onsite per incident is met. **To expand the project further as a business use case, how can the police department increase the chances of their eligibility for funding if not eligible?**

 General Information
 ---